z33bs/xamarin-forms-mvvm-adaptor/README.md

 * Familiar syntax, e.g. `PushAsync<TViewModel>()` is similar to Xamarin's `PushAsync(Page page)`
 * Easily pass data to the appearing view-model with `PushAsync<TViewModel>(object navigationData)`
-  * `InitializeAsync(object navigationData)` is triggered automatically when the ViewModel is pushed.
-This method is also handy if you want to run Async code directly after construction.
-* `OnAppearingAsync()` method within the view-model that is triggered automatically when its associated page appears at the top of the stack.
+* `OnAppearingAsync()` method within the view-model is triggered automatically when its associated page appears at the top of the stack.
 * Supports full dependency injection with the DI engine of your choice.
-* Packaged with an optional `AdaptorViewModel` that uses James Montemagno's [MvvmHelpers](https://github.com/jamesmontemagno/mvvm-helpers) (my prefered implementation).
-Otherwise, just implement the `IAdaptorViewModel` interface.
 * Supports multiple navigation-stacks.
 Useful if you want each tab of a TabbedPage to have its own separate navigation tree.
 * Lightweight because its adapts Xamarin's existing engine.